 - documents related to wills signed and notarized by a notary in London can be charged with GBP 75 – GBP 1,200;

 - other fees for notary services in London are much higher, for instance, signing a power of attorney can be charged with GBP 160 – GBP 240.
-In addition to London notary, if you want to know the fee structure of our notary in Canary Wharf, please get in touch with our members.
+In addition to the London notary, if you want to know the fee structure of our notary in Canary Wharf, please get in touch with our members.
 They can guide you on how costs vary depending on the nature of the work.
-Everybody eventually requires a notary, businesses and financial institutions use them regularly.
+Everybody eventually requires a notary, and businesses and financial institutions use them regularly.
 So, you should have readily contact with a certified notary.
 Get in touch with our notary members for fast and customized services.

 Important things to know when signing a notary affidavit in London

 A notary affidavit in London can also be referred to as a sworn statement, sworn affidavit, statement under oath or notarized statement.
-All these names refer to the same type of document, through which a person will testify specific facts and will also add various documents that can be used as a proof.
+All these names refer to the same type of document, through which a person will testify specific facts and will also add various documents that can be used as proof.

 In the UK, a person can prepare a notary affidavit with or without the assistance of lawyers or of our notary public in London, as it is not necessary to receive legal representation when completing the form.